nansencenter/nansat/docs/source/about_mappers.rst

   * Each mapper checks if the input Dataset is appropriate for the mapper, i.e., if the format, the metadata and the set of bands in the Dataset corresponds to what is expected in the mapper

     * If the Dataset is not valid, the mapper silently fails and the next mapper is tested
-    * If the Dataset fits the mapper: the mapper creates a  `GDAL VRT file <http://www.gdal.org/gdal_vrttut.html>`_ with raster bands corresponding to the "well known variables" in `nersc-vocabularies <https://github.com/nansencenter/nersc-vocabularies>`_ and adds respective metadata to each band (standard_name, units, etc).
+    * If the Dataset fits the mapper:

+        * the mapper creates a  `GDAL VRT file <http://www.gdal.org/gdal_vrttut.html>`_ with georeference and raster bands corresponding to the "well known variables" in `nersc-vocabularies <https://github.com/nansencenter/nersc-vocabularies>`_ and adds respective metadata to each band (standard_name, units, etc).

-* The mapper opens the VRT file with gdal.Open(VRTFileName) and returns a GDAL dataset back to Nansat.
+* The mapper object, which is an instance of the VRT-class, is then returned to the Nansat instance as an attribute named ``vrt`` (``Nansat.vrt``)

-The output of the steps above is a VRT GDAL Dataset which has the following properties:
+The VRT has the following properties:

 * we can use any available GDAL API functions, e.g., warping or exporting
 * it contains georeferencing recognised by GDAL
-* being a VRT Dataset we can add PixelFunctions for, e.g., calculation of *speed* given two vector components of wind or current
+* we can add PixelFunctions for, e.g., calculation of *speed* given two vector components of wind or current
 * still it contains only Raster Bands with metadata which correspond to any of the NANSAT "Well Known Variables"

-The VRT Dataset now available to the user/application may, e.g., be subsetted, reprojected, merged, etc., by simply modifying the VRT-file, either automatically by the GDAL high level applications/functions, or with NANSAT-specific Python logic.
+The Dataset may, e.g., be subsetted, reprojected, merged, etc., by simply modifying the VRT-file, either automatically by the GDAL high level applications/functions, or with NANSAT-specific Python logic.
 An important benefit of this approach is that we employ the *lazy processing concept* in GDAL.